KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 Let's talk about the SoM, the System on Module....
 This is basically those compute modules I was talking about, those are SoM's.
 When you add RAM to the outside of your SoC, that's part of the SoM, so what are all the things you need on the SoM.

 The SoM will typically have RAM, the SoC, storage, power management, clocking, connectors, everything that you would find on a pi compute module persay.
 It turns the little SoC complete system, into a full computer ready to run programs, operating systems, anything your heart desires.

+Now lots of people are probably wondering what RAM actually is..
+It's basically like storage for the data and instructions that the SoC is actively using, so more RAM is more computational power!

+The storage is long term memory (while RAM is short term), it'll hold the operating system, programs, data, everything.
+Sometimes there's a thing called the bootloader, which is a small program that runs when the SoM turns on, it's sometimes stored in the storage or sometimes in the SoC.

+Power management is another things that's really important.
+The cluster board get's a primary voltage of like 12 - 48V, and you need to regulate it down for the SoC, RAM, peripherals, etc. All the different parts have different voltage requirements so you have to properly regulate the voltage and distribute it to the components on the compute module.
+You'll also usually want monitoring or power protection, just to make sure you don't actually ruin a component on the board.

+And finally, there's all those extra parts on the board like the clock, connectors, etc. The clock is usually pretty important because it makes sure that everything is working in unison together.
+Think of it like an orchestra, it would be the conductor, it's very important to have a crystal for things like external connectors where data needs to leave the SoC at proper intervals, and generally just the SoC to make sure everything's working right.

+And then there's the connectors, depending on what you make, you'll need more or less, I'm making compute modules so I don't actually need like USB or ethernet ports or anything on the actual card, I just need PCIe lanes where all the information from the motherboard will travel to the cards, think of it like a really big connectors that everything will travel through.
+This makes it very modular, and very fast, because it goes directly to the motherboard.
+You can also put like debugging headers on the compute module to make sure that each card is working properly, I'll decide on this later.